 - Work without meaning leaves you doing things you don’t want to do, for the majority of your adult life.

 If work feels like work for too many days in a row, take action.
-Find what you love and make that your “work”.
-Transform your business from something you work in, to something that fills you with joy and passion.
+Transform your business from something you work in, to something that fills you with joy, passion and pleasure.